Stay up to date and informed about the festival by subscribing to our mailing list.

 The ClassicsNow weekend will feature online and live events with exciting writers and artists using the ancient past as a way to reflect on our world today.

 Award-winning novelist and essayist Madeline Miller will be joining us online to talk about The Song of Achilles, which won the Orange Prize for fiction, and Circe, her acclaimed reimagining of Homer’s Odyssey from a compelling perspective.
 Madeline Miller will be in conversation with author and journalist Anna Carey on Friday January 21st.

 Theatre Lovett invites you to stroll through the crinkly papyrus pages of history, with helpful advice from Aesop’s Fables.
 Mister Fox rustles up fascinating facts from Ancient Greece and Rollicking Rome.
 Myths and mystery abound when Fox is around!
 Live interactive performance in partnership with Dublin City Gallery: the Hugh Lane.

 Join us to see Gavin Kostick’s dynamic new version of Homer’s Odyssey take shape, in a special work-in-progress presentation performed by Janet Moran, Gavin Kostick and composer Andrew Synnott.
 Presented in partnership with MoLI – Museum of Literature Ireland.

 The 2020 programme was fully online, due to Covid-19 circumstances.
 All events were streamed and can be watched again, free of charge.
 Links to the videos and films are on the event pages.
-Full programme information for January's festival will be available from December 2021.
+Full programme information for January's festival will be available from early January 2022.